Health-RI/metadata-shacl-validation/README.md

 Run `docker compose build && docker compose up` and a validator will be exposed at <http://localhost:8080/shacl/healthri/upload>.

-Currently there is one profile (v.1.0.0).
-This profile will validate against the v1.0.0 release shacls.
-The scales are retrieved from github datamodel repository.
+Currently there are two profiles v.1.0.0 and development.
+The v1.0.0. profile will validate against the v1.0.0 release shacls, development will validate against development, note: development can contains errors, so use with care!.
+The shacles are retrieved from github datamodel repository.

 ## Updating existing shapes